The Captor: “absurd but true” Stockholm Syndrome story is not so absurd after all (Review)

-Ethan Hawke and Noomi Rapace shine as captor and hostage in Robert Budreau’s dark comedy about the 1973 Swedish bank heist and hostage crisis that coined the term “Stockholm Syndrome”.
-The Captor is engaging and well-executed, though not as absurd as the tagline suggests.
+Ethan Hawke and Noomi Rapace shine in The Captor, a dark comedy about the 1973 Swedish bank heist and hostage crisis that coined the term “Stockholm Syndrome”.

 If there’s one thing executive producer Jason Blum excels at is telling “absurd but true stories”.
 From Damien Chazelle‘s extraordinary drama Whiplash to Jordan Peele‘s 2014 Oscar-winning thriller Get Out and, most recently, Spike Lee‘s incredible Ku Klux Klan story BlacKkKlansman, the projects the Blumhouse Productions founder has been involved in in the past all appear to have one thing in common: they tell important, little-known stories that are just as socially relevant as they are hard to believe.
 Robert Budreau’s The Captor is no exception, as the unlikely event that inspired its plot is both highly improbable and absolutely true.

 In 1973, escaped convict Jan-Erik Olsson walked into Sveriges Kreditbank’s main office in Stockholm, took four hostages and arranged for his friend – Norrköping penitentiary inmate Clark Olofsson – to be delivered to him by the police.
 After that, the two criminals held the hostages in the bank with them for six days, while waiting for the police to bring them money and a car, during which time they did everything from talking to the Swedish Prime Minister on the phone to singing “Lonesome Cowboy” on the radio transmitter.
 The most absurd part of this event, however, is not the thirty-two-year-old thief’s erratic behaviour, but the hostages’s.